wsj-sjtu/SingingHead/README.md

 ```

 ### 3D metrics
+Please refer to `/metrics/calculate_3d_metrics.py`.

 ## Citation
-If you use this dataset, please consider citing
+If you find our dataset or code helpful, please consider citing
 ```
 @article{wu2025singinghead,
   title={Singinghead: A large-scale 4d dataset for singing head animation},